This is how to ensure your career path stays on track

 For example, your skills as an individual contributor won’t be the same skills you need as a leader.

-Your new job will be different than your old job.
-Why?
 Because you’ll have more responsibilities.
-You’ll need to get things accomplished with the help of others.
+You’ll need to get things done with help from others.

 “Management is nothing more than motivating people.”